LoRyder1/LoRyder1.github.io/unit1_projects/ExtremeProgramming.md

   - develop infrastructure and frameworks as you develop your application, not up-front--delivering business value is *heartbeat* that drives XP projects.
   - don't write and maintain implementation documentation--communication in XP projects occurs face-to-face, or through efficient tests and carefully written code.

+**Preface**

+  XP takes commonsense principles and practices to extreme levels.

+  - if *code reviews* are good, do it all the time
+  - if *testing* is good, everybody will test all the time
+  - if *design* is good, we'll make it part of everybody's daily business(refactoring).
+  - if *simplicity* is good, always implement the simplest thing that could possibly work.
+  - if *architecture* is important, everybody will work defining and refining the architecture all the time.
+  - if *integration* testing is important, then we'll integrate and test several times a day (continuous integration).
+  - if short iterations are good, we'll make the iterations really really short - seconds and minutes and hours, not weeks and months and years.

+  *XP makes two sets of promises*

+    - XP promises that they will be able to work on things that really matter, every day.
+They won't have to face scary situations alone.
+They will be able to do everyhing in their power to make their system successful.
+They will make decisions that they can make best, and they won't make decisions they aren't best qualified to make.
+    - To customer and managers, XP promises that they will get the most possible value out of every programming week.
+Every few weeks they will be able ot see concrete progress on goals they care about.
+They will be able to change the direcion of the project in the middle of development without incurring exorbitant costs.

+    Promises - reduced project risk, improve responsiveness to business changes, improve productivity throughout the life of a system, and add fun to building software in teams-all at the same time.